Macron01/Pikachu-music-privacy-policy-/README.md

 # User Rights
 At any time, you have the right to request to view the Data pertaining to your Discord account.
 You may submit a request through the Discord Server.
 You have the right to request the removal of relevant Data.
+# Support
+You can contact us if you have any questions https://discord.gg/kZfcR7hrfK